 Inherently interdisciplinary, the Italian Studies concentration allows students to strengthen their language skills in Italian and deepen their knowledge of Italian literature, history, art, and culture.
 Most concentrators have some background in Italian language.
 However, it is possible to concentrate in Italian studies without having studied the language before coming to Brown, although doing so requires an early start.
 After fulfilling the language requirement by completing up to Italian 0600 (or the equivalent), students enroll in a variety of advanced courses, reflecting the interdisciplinary nature of the concentration.
 Junior concentrators often study abroad in the Brown Program in Bologna.
 All senior concentrators participate in the “senior conference” by delivering brief presentations on academic topics of their choice in Italian Studies.
 Concentrators might also pursue capstone research, writing, or multimedia projects.

 The concentration requires that students demonstrate proficiency in the Italian language by completing up to ITAL 0600 (or the equivalent in Bologna).
-ITAL 0600 is the first language course that counts toward the eight required courses for the concentration.
-At least four of the eight courses should be taken in Italian.
+ITAL 0400 is the first language course that counts toward the ten required courses for the concentration (except for students who place out of ITAL 0400, who will need to complete a total of nine courses).
+At least four of the ten courses should be taken in Italian.

 |ITALIAN STUDIES COURSES|